loyihsu/data-structures-and-algorithms-in-swift/Data Structures/Stack/README.md

 myStackName.push(/*Your data*/)
 ```

-To delete the Top element in the Stack, you have to pop it.
+To delete the top element in the Stack, you have to pop it.
 It would also return the removed element.

 ```swift
 myStackName.pop()